British Black Lives Matter activist Sasha Johnson critically injured after London shooting

 “This was a shocking incident that has left a young woman with very serious injuries.
 Our thoughts are with her family who are being provided with support at this terribly difficult time,” Detective Chief Inspector Jimi Tele said.

-Speaking to the BBC on Monday, Johnson’s friend Imarn Ayton, said that she did not think the activist was the intended target, saying that she believed instead that the incident was linked to a disagreement between “rival gangs.”
+Speaking to the BBC on Monday, Johnson’s friend Imarn Ayton, said she did not think the activist was the intended target, saying she believed instead that the incident was linked to a disagreement between “rival gangs.”

 Labour lawmaker David Lammy described the shooting as “gut-wrenching,” while Claudia Webbe, also a Labour MP, said “all women should be safe on our streets.”

-The official Twitter account of Black Lives Matter U.K. said it was shocked by the shooting of “a young mother and fearless political campaigner,” adding that she was a prominent figure who had been at the forefront of marches last year as many more took to social media to offer their well wishes, using the hashtag #prayforsashajohnson.
+The official Twitter account of Black Lives Matter U.K. said it was shocked by the shooting of “a young mother and fearless political campaigner,” adding she was a prominent figure who had been at the forefront of marches last year as many more took to social media to offer their well wishes, using the hashtag #prayforsashajohnson.

 Johnson helped organize a string of protests across Britain last summer and had been recorded speaking to crowds in the streets while wearing a stab-proof vest and camouflage print trousers.